 Cloud Run is a service on Google Cloud Platform that supports serverless deployments of containers.
 You provide the container image and it runs it.
 Much like serverless platforms with App Engine, the infrastructure is hidden and is autoscaled to meet demand.
 In contrast to the restricted set of environments supported by App Engine, Cloud Run gives a developer the flexibility to run any environment that they can supply in a container, something that is highly desirable for those with a reasonable understanding of building containers for their applications.
 In this lab, we will incrementally build a container and deploy it onto Cloud Run.
 The application we will build is a secret web proxy that could be used to bypass web filters.
+Begin by enabling the Cloud Run service in Cloud Shell.

 The code for the application will be structured as shown below: